raspberrypilearning/how-are-you/en/step_2.md

 If you need to download and install the Scratch offline editor, you can find it at ?

 You should see a little yellow dot on a white background.
 We really need you to jazz things up!

 Click the green flag to run  the starter project.
+It should sound and read like double-dutch!
+It is infact Arabic.
+Read on to find out  what's being said.

 <div>
 <iframe src="https://scratch.mit.edu/projects/390185573/embed" allowtransparency="true" width="485" height="402" frameborder="0" scrolling="no" allowfullscreen></iframe>